-The Skywalk is Gone was made shortly after his 2001 feature film What Time is it There? extending and complicating elements of its plot.
+The Skywalk is Gone was made shortly after Tsai’s 2001 feature film What Time is it There?, extending and complicating elements of its plot.
 In it, we see the protagonist of the feature film attempt to locate a vendor from whom she had purchased a watch, only to find that the pedestrian overpass where he sold his wares has been removed, frustrating foot traffic.
-Midway through the film, the camera switches course to follow the former vendor, who is now auditioning for a role in a pornographic film, a plotline which carries through to Tsai’s 2005 feature The Wayward Cloud.
+Midway through the film, the camera switches course to follow the former vendor, who is now auditioning for a role in a pornographic film, a plot line which carries through to Tsai’s 2005 feature The Wayward Cloud.

 Autumn Days is a documentary portrait of Nogami Teruyo, a close friend of Tsai’s who worked for nearly fifty years as screenwriter and script supervisor for famed Japanese filmmaker Akira Kurosawa.
-In the first part of the film, her conversation with actor Lee Kang-sheng about her work with Kurosawa is heard but not seen, unfolding against a black screen.
+In the first part of the film, she speaks with actor Lee Kang-sheng about her work with Kurosawa in a conversation that is heard but not seen, unfolding against a black screen.
 The second part is a filmic portrait in which Teruyo and Lee are seen but not heard as the camera moves through incrementally wider shots of the pair sitting on a bench amidst fallen leaves.
 Tsai states, ‘I wanted to preserve her portrait, as a gift to Japan and children of the future.’

 The Skywalk is Gone, Taiwan 2002, DCP, colour, sound, 22 min., Mandarin with English subtitles

 No No Sleep, Taiwan 2015, DCP, colour, sound, 34 min.